-We aim to maximize yield without jeopardizing the safety of principal, the income stream, or long-term total return potential.
+We aim to maximize yield while seeking to protect principal, the income stream, or long-term total return potential.
 Our Dividend Strategy is guided by three principles:

 Most dividend investing is narrowly focused on maximizing yield, which results in sector concentration, ownership stakes in deteriorating businesses, and ignoring funding and business risks.
 Our Dividend Strategy is about owning great businesses that happen to have great dividend policies and holding them for the long term.

 We will invest in stocks (large cap, domestic, and dividend-paying), preferred stocks (super high-quality, large cap, domestic companies that may or may not pay a dividend), and Exchange Traded Funds (or ETFs).
 Holdings will be combined in an effort to achieve the objective, uphold our philosophy, and provide diversification.

 The Dividend Strategy will typically hold 15-30 investments and be near fully-invested at all times.
 We seek to achieve diversification the following ways:

 We believe a portfolio built upon core “Foundational” dividend payers, augmented with “Complementary” dividend growers, and topped off with occasional “Opportunistic” positions has the best chance of achieving the Dividend Strategy’s objective and goals.
 In addition, this stylistic diversification affords the ability to construct a portfolio with a total return profile driven by dividend yield, supported by dividend growth, and exposed to capital appreciation potential.